-A twist on the classic flavors of buffalo wings, this simple Buffalo chicken dip is made with tender chicken, cream cheese, blue cheese and a tangy wing sauce.
-We like to use our recipe for pulled chicken (included) and a quick homemade wing sauce, but if you're pressed for time, leftover rotisserie chicken and bottled sauce will work as well.Print
+A twist on the classic flavors of Buffalo wings, our simple Buffalo chicken dip is made with cream cheese, blue cheese and tender bits of chicken flavored with a tangy sauce.

 Buffalo Chicken Dip

-Cream cheese, shredded chicken and blue cheese combine with a spicy wing sauce to make this easy dip recipe that has all the classic flavors of buffalo wings.
+Cream cheese, tender chicken and blue cheese combine with a spicy wing sauce to make this easy dip recipe that has all the classic flavors of buffalo wings.

 - Prep Time: 10 minutes

 - 1-1/2 cups pulled chicken, finely chopped (recipe below)